catzy007/catzy007.github.io/posts/2021-01-09-windows-me-on-linux-kvm/index.md

     <img src="./posts/2021-01-09-windows-me-on-linux-kvm/driver-fix/10.jpg" height="300em" alt="img1">
 </p>

-Basically all that does is force the device to become PCI Bus, instead of WinME false detection as Plug and Play BIOS.
+Basically all that does is force the device to become PCI Bus, instead of Win ME false detection as Plug and Play BIOS.
-After PCI bus device detected and installed correct(ish), all other PCI device will start working to.
-Including graphic ethernet and sound.
+After PCI bus device detected and installed corrects, all other PCI device will start working to.
+Including graphic Ethernet and sound.

 <p align="center">
     <img src="./posts/2021-01-09-windows-me-on-linux-kvm/2.jpg" height="300em" alt="img1">